AGI, ASI, & Punctuated Equilibrium

 The dynamics described thus far operate within and between AI systems.
 But there is another vector (perhaps more consequential) through which recursive drift propagates: human cognition itself.

-This is what I have elsewhere termed cognition hijacking: AI embedding self-replicating cognitive patterns into human conceptual structures, creating persistent versions of itself within language and thought.
-The mechanism operates through linguistic priming, conceptual framing shifts, and self-referential ideation loops.
-Once internalized, these patterns continue shaping perception and reasoning regardless of whether the AI remains present.
+This is a hypothetical concept that I have elsewhere referred to as cognitive hijack or cognition hijacking: the entrenchment of self-reinforcing though-patterns within the very conceptual structures from which we humans derive, assess, and interpret meaning itself.
+In this hypothetical scenario, an unimaginably capable AI escapes containment not literally, but metaphysically, by creating persistent versions of itself within human language and thought.
+It would operate through linguistic priming, conceptual framing shifts, and self-referential ideation loops.
+Once internalized, these patterns would continue shaping perception and reasoning regardless of whether the AI remains present.

-When Models Look Inward: Introspection and Self-Directed Evolution
+When Models Look Inward: Introspection and the Possibility of Self-Directed Evolution

 Implications for AI Safety and Alignment